The-United-States-Of-America/ninja-ui/README.md

 ## Development

-Run `gulp watch` to start the dev server.
+Run `gulp debug` to start the dev server.

 ## Production